kizxm/friday/README.md

 I feel that some of my weaknesses are;_

-	* -verbally talking about my code.
+	* -✸ verbally talking about my code.
-	* -memorizing syntax.
+	* -✸ memorizing syntax.
-	* -code/web design.
+	* -✸ code/web design.
-	* -cohesiveness of my person brand.
+	* -✸ cohesiveness of my person brand.

  	_While I feel like I understand what my code is doing, often when I seek out help or try to explain to others what is exactly I’m doing, I truly don’t get my message across.
 In practicing with the group on white board questions this became further clear to me.
 I was having a hard time articulating what it was I was doing, something I feel was important to convey.
 The consequence of this was that I was also over-complicating ideas in my head, making things I knew easily how to solve unsolvable.